Are protein supplements safe for children?

 Deciphering the labels on these supplements is crucial.
 You want to choose something that resonates with you, but it’s more important to select a product that’s suitable for your child.
 Look for ones with minimal added sugars, high-quality protein sources, and preferably those that are free from artificial colors and flavors.

 It’s essential that supplements not replace whole foods.
 A child’s diet should be rich in a variety of nutrients that come from varied sources, ensuring they get a well-rounded intake.
 Protein shakes and bars should only complement a diet that’s already nutritious.
-Picking the right moment to introduce these supplements, if at all, needs careful thought and ideally, a discussion with a nutrition expert.
+Picking the right moment to introduce these supplements, if at all, needs careful thought and, ideally, a discussion with a nutrition expert.

 The Pros and Cons: Are Protein Shakes Safe for Kids?